-Establishing goals and service levels can lead your customers to be happier and your agents to be more efficient.
+Establishing goals and service levels can make your customers happier and your agents more efficient.
 By ensuring that these expectations are realistic and transparent, the stakeholders involved will increase customer satisfaction.

 Service management is not so far to tennis.
 Its professionals must use endurance, perfectionism and practice to achieve their goals and give the best possible service!